scr2em/scr2em/README.md

 *except that he was talking about blitzscaling*

-Anyone can learn progarmming, but can they cope up with new technologies or make them ? benefit their community ?  make people's lives easier ? that's the real questions.  👀
+Anyone can learn progarmming, but can they cope up with new technologies or make them ? benefit their community ? or make people's lives easier ? those are the real questions.  👀